Table Of Contents

-- The use of alcohol slows down your recovery process and makes you wait for a much longer time to get away from your illness and it may even take years.
+- The use of alcohol slows down your sobriety and recovery process and makes you wait for a much longer time to get away from your illness and it may even take years.

 - Avoiding alcoholism is the best way to enhance your healing process and improves the chance of your well being.